 - Overage minors are required to be accompanied by a legal guardian.

 Build Days are meant for communities to come together to serve.
 Because of this we encourage kids, adults, families, co-workers, neighborhoods, community groups, churches, organizations, businesses, schools, etc. to sponsor or participate in a build day.
 We do ask that participants are over 12 years old and that minors are accompanied by a legal guardian.
 Contact your area’s Volunteer Coordinator or Chapter President for more information.

 How to Find A Build Day

-You can find a list of upcoming Build Days on our Events page where you can sign up to register.
+You can find Build Days on your local chapter's page, where you can sign up to register.
 If there are no events scheduled in your area, please reach out directly to your area’s Chapter President to let them know you’re interested in hearing about upcoming opportunities.

 We've also created a handy guide for How to Prepare for a Build Day for those who like to know what to expect beforehand.

 Building Beds for Kids in Need

 Participating in one of our Build Days is an exciting experience.
 There’s always something to do from the moment you arrive, sign in, and get your safety gear until the last SHP logo is branded on the final headboard of the day.
 Volunteers – under the guidance of SHP chapter team members – build bunks in an assembly line setup.
 There are stations for sawing, sanding, drilling, assembling, staining, and branding the wood.
 What started as a pile of raw lumber from the hardware store becomes ready-to-deliver bunks for kids in need.

 Once the bunks are built, they serve no good until they’re delivered.
 As exciting and fun as building bunks can be, giving beds to kids is why we do what we do.
 Volunteers who help deliver beds get to see first-hand the direct impact their efforts can have on a kid’s life.
 For some, it will be the first time they’ve ever slept in a bed of their own.